ethorneloe/azure-apps-jobs-custom-ps-module/README.md

    ```

    <br />
-1. Add in a path to the function patExecute this as is, or feel free to change the naming convention as required.
+1. Execute this as is, or feel free to change the naming convention as required.

    PowerShell
    ```powershell